Kitzbühel holidays

 Bargain buys

-To pick up some bargain bits, walk a little further out of Kitzbühel’s main town, towards the MPreis supermarket on Jochberger Strasse, to find some good outlet clothes shops.
-There’s also a weekly farmers' market from May to November, in the centre of Kitzbühel.
+There's a weekly farmers' market in the centre of town.
+To pick up some bargains, walk a little further out of Kitzbühel's main town down Jochberger Strasse, to find some good outlet clothes shops.

 Mid-range buys